can-lehmann/better-diagrams/README.md

 Better Diagrams generates class diagrams from source code.
 It aims to provide a unified model for visualizing object oriented architectures based on source code.

-It currently Better Diagrams supports the following input languags:
+Better Diagrams currently supports the following input languages:

 - Java
 - GraphQL